johanronkko/quote-service/README.md

 ## Project Structure

 A lot of the boilerplate code and the project structure is inspired by [ardanlabs](https://github.com/ardanlabs/service/).
+Another big inspiration for how I write my code is [Mat Ryer](https://github.com/matryer).

 ## Licensing